Drums and Wires: Release

 "Making Plans for Nigel" later rose to number 17 and helped propel the album to number 37 in the UK.
 The album became their first to chart in the US, at number 176.
-Afterward, the single was playlisted at the BBC, which helped the band secure two appearances on Top of the Pops.
+Afterwards, the single was playlisted at the BBC, which helped the band secure two appearances on Top of the Pops.
 When touring resumed on 23 November, every date was sold out.
-Elsewhere, A union of 100,000 steel workers went on strike and contacted Moulding for a statement on their issues, but he offered no comment.
+Elsewhere, a union of 100,000 steel workers went on strike and contacted Moulding for a statement on their issues, but he offered no comment.
 British Steel also gathered four Sheffield employees named Nigel to discuss job satisfaction for the trade publication Steel News.

 The LP sold particularly well in Canada, Europe and Australia.
 In Canada, the record hit number 2 and went gold, selling over 50,000 copies.
 The band still felt that they were not "fashionable" in England.
 In their homeland, sales were at a minimal improvement from their previous records.
 Virgin requested Lillywhite to remix "Real by Reel", "When You're Near Me I Have Difficulty", "Helicopter" and "Outside World" as potential follow-up singles, but the new mixes were rejected by the group.
 Instead, the band recorded "Wait Till Your Boat Goes Down", a reggae-influenced Partridge song with production by Phil Wainman of Bay City Rollers fame.
 It was their lowest-selling single to date.
 They also rerecorded "Ten Feet Tall" to have electric guitar in its arrangement.
 It was released as their first US single to coincide with their first tour there, which lasted from 14 January to 14 March.
 Most of the gigs were small club dates, with three East Coast dates supporting the Police, and were not particularly significant.
 Exceptions included a house record-breaking six consecutive sold-out shows at the Whisky a Go Go in West Hollywood, California.
 In Canada, XTC played to theatres and universities before larger crowds.